 The origin of KAM lies way back in the era of Peter Drucker.
 A learned man, he understood the concept of customer dynamics and forecasted the change during his time.

-It was then that organizations realized the concept of soft selling, and started focusing on relationship management with their customers.
+It was then that organizations realized the concept of soft selling, and started focusing on relationship mapping with their customers.
 According to research, companies that focused on long-term relationships with customers generated more profits than the companies that focused on short-term customer goals.
 Hence maintaining long-term happy relationships with customers became a ritual with practices like contact management, behavior-based loyalty and reward programs, etc. Organizations began to develop separate teams of ‘Account Managers’ that were solely responsible for looking after and managing the company’s larger and more valuable Accounts.
 Special teams were even developed to manage ‘high potential’ Accounts that needed to be nurtured and developed over time for a potentially rewarding relationship.

 As the markets evolved, customer – buyer relationships evolved.
 The Pareto Principle was a defining observation – 80% of revenues came from 20% of Accounts or Customers.